Please view these information tabs to learn about Replacement Electric Clock Motor Movements.

 The obsolete antique electric clock - Conclusion

-If you really like the clock and want it to function and stay high quality, a mechanical unit is best.
+For a functioning clock and stay high quality a mechanical unit is best.
 The mechanical unit would not require the drilling out of the clock dial.
 It will mount to the wood case and be a back wind instead of plugging into the wall.

 Electric Clock - Mechanical Substitutes

 All of the antique clock movements that are electric and have a wood clock case are obsolete.
-They are no longer available and not worth repairing if you could do it.
+They are no longer available and not worth repairing.
 Parts are not available, the movement is useless and the clock looks like its heading for the dump.
-Such as shame when you like the clock and it is part of your family history.
-There is something you can do in this situation.
-Putting a quality mechanical unit as a substitute in the clock case could save the clock and have it running again.
-It would be a wind up mechanical unit and it will run 8 days every time its fully wound up.
-The clock will be functioning again and still have highest quality.
+Such as shame when the clock is part of the family history.

 The Hermle 130-678 clock movement

-The 130-678 unit is a bell strike unit that comes with the bells installed.
+The 130-678 unit is a bell strike unit that comes with the bells on it.
 130-678 is the easiest unit to adapt to a clock case that contained an obsolete electric clock movement.
 This unit mounts to the wooden clock case with some wood screws only.
-You will also need new hands for your new movement, any of the German mechanical clock hands you see at the top of this link
+Needs with it >new handsthis link

 - The winders are on the back, no dial holes to drill out

-- No chimeblock to mount because the movement comes with bells installed
+- No chimeblock to mount because the movement comes with bells on it

-- Compact and self contained movement fits into the tightest of places
+- Compact movement fits into the tightest of places

 The Hermle 130-627 clock movement